 Like many family therapists, I regard unpleasant behaviors as solutions.
 I'm wary of confusing a mistaken pattern of actions and reactions with a "personality."
 I much prefer to use the guideline, "A symptom is a solution."
-The therapist's task then becomes to help the client to understand what the problem is that this symptom, such as jealousy in a relationship, is a solution to--and then what alternative solutions might bring better outcomes.
+The therapist's task then becomes to help the client to understand what the problem is that this symptom, such as jealousy in a relationship, is a solution to.

 By believing that symptoms are solutions, family therapists see their clients as problem-solvers.
 The therapist's job is to help the client first to clarify what underlying problem needs to be addressed.
 Therapist and client then together explore alternatives that could offer a more effective plan of action.

 This article looks at how this concept of symptoms as solutions has guided my treatment strategy with clients whose presenting problems included distressing feelings of jealousy.